Register now for the next webinar (26/02):

 Category management: From traditional procurement to category management

-Building on the theoretical foundation of product group management, companies are increasingly recognizing the need to strategically align their purchasing processes.
+Companies are increasingly recognizing the need to strategically align their purchasing processes.
 In practice, it is essential to transform procurement from a purely operational activity to a strategic function.
 This not only enables cost savings, but also a stronger market position and long-term supplier relationships.
 The evolution from traditional purchasing practices to structured product group management is a decisive step in this process.

-Old: Traditional procurement
+Traditional approach: Traditional procurement

-New: Strategic product group management
+New: Strategic category management

 Conclusion